Debt ceiling deal: What's in, what's out of the agreement to avert US default

 VETERANS CARE

-The agreement would fully fund medical care for veterans at the levels included in Biden's proposed 2024 budget blueprint, including for a fund dedicated to veterans who have been exposed to toxic substances or environmental hazards.
-Biden sought $20.3 billion for the toxic exposure fund in his budget.
+The agreement would fully fund medical care for veterans at the levels included in Biden's proposed 2024 budget blueprint, including a fund dedicated to veterans who have been exposed to toxic substances or environmental hazards.
+Biden sought $20.3 billion for the toxic exposure fund in his budget and Republican negotiators ensured Sunday that funding was left untouched.

 WORK REQUIREMENTS